England | Scotland | Wales | Northern Ireland | Ireland

 We now use a telephone triage system.
 Please telephone the surgery on the day you wish to speak to the Doctor.
-We are also able to give our patients the ability to book their appointments on line using Patient Access.
+We are also able to give our patients the ability to book their appointments on line for blood tests using Patient Access.
 All telephone calls are recorded for training and monitoring purposes.

 Please ask at reception to register for this service or download a patient information sheet and our registration form: PatientOnline Registration Form.docx.